 You may also be required to provide evidence of insurability if you increase your level of coverage multiple times.
 Say you increased your voluntary coverage from $500,000 to $750,000 after the birth of one child in order to cover their college tuition.
 You may not be required to take a medical exam so long as this figure is below your guaranteed-issue amount.
 But if you had a second child and took the same action, you might have to provide the insurer with details on your health in order to increase your policy's value.

 Voluntary group term life insurance provides coverage on an annual basis, meaning each year you can choose to renew or cancel your life insurance, or for a specified period of time, such as 10 years.
 A policy can often cover just you or your spouse, but typically at least one parent needs to be covered in order for children to receive coverage.
 Premiums for voluntary term life insurance are determined based upon your age and will increase either annually or every five years, as you enter a new age bracket.

 Given the higher cost, we recommend you compare coverage and rates for permanent life insurance policies from multiple insurers before purchasing coverage.
-And, if you're uncertain as to whether you need permanent cash value life insurance, you should consider first purchasing term, since many policies are convertible.
+And if you're uncertain as to whether you need permanent cash value life insurance, you should first consider purchasing term, since many term policies are convertible.

-All eligible employees can purchase voluntary AD&D coverage during open enrollment, or after a qualifying event occurs.
-These policies a payout to your beneficiaries if you die or receive a qualifying injury due to an accident, such as being hit by a car.
-Qualifying injuries often include the loss of a limb, loss of multiple digits or multiple limbs, whole or partial paralysis, or the loss of sight in an eye.
+All eligible employees can purchase voluntary AD&D coverage during open enrollment or after a qualifying event occurs.
+These policies provide a payout to your beneficiaries if you die or receive a qualifying injury due to an accident, such as being hit by a car.
+Qualifying injuries often include the loss of a limb, loss of multiple digits or multiple limbs, whole or partial paralysis or the loss of sight in an eye.